MasterClass Review – Is MasterClass Worth It?

 - The cost of MasterClass and other practical details

-- [Bonus] The best MasterClass courses for writers
+- [Bonus] The best MasterClass reviews of courses for writers

 Also, before we begin, I just wanted to be upfront and let you know that the links below are affiliate links.
 If you purchase MasterClass, it would help me keep my trusty coffee thermos full to the brim and keep the writing going but will not affect your overall price.
 Nor did this affect my decisions in this MasterClass review.

 What Is MasterClass and Is it For Me?

 MasterClass is an online learning platform, created by David Rogier and Aaron Rasmussen in 2015 and has quickly become the go to online course system hosting the best in the industry as your teacher.

 The quality of the wisdom and experience shared is matched by beautiful video and well-presented workbooks.
 MasterClass also has a twitter page and facebook page, so you can keep up to date with all their latest class releases and any of the star’s Ask Me Anything sessions.
 More so, it looks like MasterClass will be expanding their offerings to things like Entrepeneurism and Politics very soon.

 You can access Masterclass online, or on your phone or Apple TV by downloading the app.
 This last part, I didn’t know about until later.
 My wife and I were hooking up my laptop in a wonky way in order to watch it on our TV – whoops.

 If you’d like to learn more abut Masterclass as a whole, they have an incredibly easy to read FAQ section–or just keep reading this MasterClass review.

 What MasterClass Classes Are Offered?